gusanthon/pywdf/README.md

 ![TR 808 Hat Resonator Impulse Response](pywdf/figures/hat_res_IR.png)

-## Contributions
-We welcome contributions to this project from anyone interested in helping out.
-If you notice a bug or would like to request a new feature, please open an Issue and we'll take a look as soon as possible.

 ## Citation
 If you use this library for WDF prototyping, please cite the DAFx23 conference paper using the following reference:
 ```